-In the event the battery for a particular engine is not sufficiently charged to start the engine depress the "Parallel to Engine" s witch for the particular engine.
-The engine will then be connected to the house battery which will initiate ignition.
+In the event the battery for a particular engine is not sufficiently charged to start the engine depress the "Parallel to House" switch for the particular engine.
+The engine will then be connected to the house batteries which will initiate ignition.